 paid or payable by the supplier.

+(2A) A person (the supplier) is exempt from the Energy Coordination Act 1994 section 11G(1) if the distribution system concerned is used or to be used solely for the transportation of gas for consumption on residential premises under the control or management of the supplier.

 (2) A person (the supplier) who sells gas to a small use customer for consumption on residential premises under the control or management of the supplier is exempt from the Energy Coordination Act 1994 section 11G(2) in relation to that sale.

-(3) For the purposes of subclause (2) residential premises are under the control or management of a supplier if the supplier is —
+(3) For the purposes of subclauses (2A) and (2) residential premises are under the control or management of a supplier if the supplier is —

 (a) the owner of the premises; or